-This section describes the core concepts to get started with Agora.io products and services.
+This section describes the core concepts to get started with Agora’s products and services.

-After signing up at Agora.io official site, you can create multiple projects.
+After signing up at Dashboard you can create multiple projects.
 Each of your projects will be assigned a unique identity called an App ID.
-If someone illegally obtained your App ID, he could use it on any SDK provided by Agora.io.
-Furthermore, leakage of both your App ID and channel name may put your communication at risk.
-Therefore, Agora.io recommends that you use a Channel Key, a more secure user identity authentication scheme, on your projects before the official launch.
+Anyone with your App ID can use it on any SDK provided by Agora.
+Furthermore, anyone who knows your App ID and channel name may intercept your communication.
+Therefore, Agora recommends that you use a Channel Key for added security on your projects before official launch.

-For information about the App ID and Dynamic Key, refer to key.
+For information about the App ID and Dynamic Key, refer to Security Keys.

 A channel is created when you call an API to join a channel, and is destroyed automatically when all users have left the channel.

-You will see the following channels when using Agora.io products and services:
+You will see the following channels when using Agora’s products and services:

-To transmit signaling, such as to set up Internet sessions between different clients, control meetings, send reliable callback events, and support additional attributes.
+To transmit signaling, such as to set up Internet sessions between different clients, control meetings, and send reliable callback events.
 The channel name is set by the parameter, channelID, in the signaling API.

-The signaling channel is a separate channel even if it has the same name as the communications or live broadcast channel.
+The signaling channel is a separate channel even though it has the same name as the communications or live broadcast channel.

-To transmit media data in communications or live broadcast between different clients.
+To transmit media data in communications or live broadcasts between different clients.
 The channel name is set by the parameter, channelName, in the communications or live broadcast API.